mciocchi/atomic_d6/README.md

 Nonlethal Damage
 ----------------
 Characters may choose to specify that they are attempting to deal nonlethal damage.
-At that point, their target becomes unconscious instead of dying when all of their Hearts or Brains are consumed.
+At that point, their target becomes unconscious instead of dying when all of their Hearts are consumed.

 Attacks with firearms and certain spells cannot be made nonlethal, but most blunt melee attacks can.

 Wound Locations
 ---------------
-Physical wounds are localized to specific parts of a character's anatomy.
-If a character receives one as the result of an attack or failed maneuver, the DM may use the result of that roll in order to determine its location:
+Wounds are localized to specific parts of a character's anatomy.
+If a character receives one as the result of an attack or failed maneuver, the DM may use the result of that roll in order to determine its location as long as it makes narrative sense.

 |D20 result:|Wound Location:|
 |-----------|---------------|